-Nina Aversano, MBA., D.B.A, Assistant Professor Erik Dellith, PhD, Visiting Professor of Finance Rajkumar Kempaiah, PhD, Associate Professor Edward Meyer, PHD, JD., Professor Teresita Ramirez, MA, PhD, Associate Professor Jonathan Rosenberg, MS, Instructor
+Nina Aversano, MBA., D.B.A, Assistant Professor Erik Dellith, PhD, Assistant Professor Edward Meyer, PHD, JD., Professor Teresita Ramirez, MA, PhD, Associate Professor Jonathan Rosenberg, Ed.D., Assistant Professor

 Mission Statement (undergraduate and graduate)

 The Department of Accounting, Business, and Economics at the College of Mount Saint Vincent is a student-centered learning community dedicated to preparing undergraduate and graduate students for employment or advanced study in economics or business, as well as for ethical and responsible citizenship and leadership roles in business and society, both nationally and internationally.
 The Department engages students in active learning and facilitates their development of analytical, critical thinking, communication and problem-solving skills.
 Department faculty are active scholars, focused on teaching and engaged in service to the CMSV and broader community as well as in ongoing professional development.